STAT545-UBC-hw-2018-19/hw01-zeeva85/hw01_gapminder.md

 ![](hw01_gapminder_files/figure-markdown_github/unnamed-chunk-12-1.png)

 Japan has a very linear GDP growth.
-There seems to be some form of correlation between GDP per capita and age, lets try to see if this holds across all the continent.
+There seems to be some form of correlation between GDP per capita and life expectancy, lets try to see if this holds across all the continent.

 ``` r
 ggplot(data = hw01gapminder) +